-Toshiyuki Yamamoto is an associate who mainly focuses on asset management, derivatives and real estate finance transactions.
-He also handles numerous cross-border matters with foreign and domestic clients.
+Toshiyuki Yamamoto is an associate who mainly focuses on asset management, derivatives and other finance-related transactions.
+He also handles numerous cross-border matters with foreign clients.
 He was admitted to practise in Japan in 2009.
 Prior to joining the firm, he worked in the field of securitisation at a domestic credit rating agency and at the Tokyo office of a global investment bank.